-1. Consolidated figures for the Bank and its banking subsidiaries, ICICI Home Finance Company Limited, ICICI Securities Primary Dealership Limited and ICICI Securities Limited and its subsidiaries.
-The maturity pattern of assets for the Bank is based on methodology used for reporting positions to the RBI on asset-liability management.
+^{1.} Consolidated figures for the Bank and its banking subsidiaries, ICICI Home Finance Company Limited, ICICI Securities Primary Dealership Limited and ICICI Securities Limited and its subsidiaries.
+The maturity pattern of assets for the Bank is based on methodology used for reporting positions to Reserve Bank of India (RBI) on asset-liability management.
 The maturity pattern of assets for the subsidiaries is based on similar principles.

 d.
-Amount of non-performing loans (NPLs) at March 31, 2018
+Amount of non-performing loans (NPLs) at March 31, 2019